0xWh1tak3r/breachswarm/README.md

 # breachswarm SDK

-This library provides you to create and run AI Agents and Swarms of AI Agents.
+This SDK provides you to create and run AI Agents and Swarms of Agents in real-time.

 Supported LLM Providers:
 - [OpenAI](https://platform.openai.com/docs/models/)